Cradle Mountain Lodge

 Call us on (858) 523-9000 to start planning your vacation to Cradle Mountain Lodge or take a look at our itineraries to Tasmania

-Cradle Mountain Lodge is a superb wilderness escape featuring cozy cabins and the finest in food and wine.
+Cradle Mountain Lodge is a superb wilderness escape featuring cosy cabins and the finest in food and wine.
 Surrounded by rugged mountain peaks, stunning lakes and ancient forests, this beautiful property is in a simply breathtaking World Heritage location in the north west interior of the island.

 All of the private timber cabins at Cradle Mountain Lodge are dotted amongst the surrounding wilderness with views out over the soothing natural surroundings.
 Wallabies and wombats can be seen nibbling away at the buttongrass and possums look around furtively as they cross the timber boardwalks surrounding the lodge.

-With roaring log fires and a cozy, friendly atmosphere, it is easy to do nothing at Cradle Mountain Lodge but relax, enjoy the scenery and life's simple pleasures.
+With roaring log fires and a cosy, friendly atmosphere, it is easy to do nothing at Cradle Mountain Lodge but relax, enjoy the scenery and life's simple pleasures.
 However, there are plenty of activities to enjoy from trekking to cycling and kayaking.
 There is a fantastic spa here to unwind at after the outdoor pursuits and at the end of the day you can relax in your lovely cabin surrounded by pine trees and local wildlife.

 The lodge's 86 timber cabins all have elegant, contemporary furnishings.
 The Pencil Pine Cabins are within convenient reach of the main lodge while the Spa Cabins are in a peaceful, natural bush setting and have large bathrooms with spa baths and verandahs with forest views.
 Spa Suites feature a king size bed, deep spa bath, private veranda and extras such as a CD player and port and canapés to enjoy by the log fire each evening.
 The King Billy Suite is very spacious and has an outdoor hot tub .